LispCookbook/cl-cookbook/web.md

 Visit it at [p://localhost:4242/yo](http://localhost:4242/yo) and add parameters on the url:
 [http://localhost:4242/yo?name=Alice](http://localhost:4242/yo?name=Alice).

-Just a thought… we didn't explicitely ask Hunchentoot to add this route to our first acceptor of the port 4242.
+Just a thought… we didn't explicitly ask Hunchentoot to add this route to our first acceptor of the port 4242.
 Let's try another acceptor (see previous section), on port 4444: [http://localhost:4444/yo?name=Bob](http://localhost:4444/yo?name=Bob) It works too !
 In fact, `define-easy-handler` accepts an `acceptor-names`